Hardening

 Changing exposure mode requires a daemon restart.
 It’s excluded from hot-reload on purpose.

-netclaw doctor warns if Slack is enabled with no channel allowlist and no default channel configured, or if DMs are enabled without an AllowedUserIds list.
+netclaw doctor runs a Slack ACL check that flags Slack enabled with no channel allowlist and no default channel, or DMs enabled without a user allowlist.

 Approval Gates